-My professional focus is on systems that improve micro-enterprise operation, heighten worker productivity and well-being, and increase healthy socioeconomic development.
+My professional focus is on systems that improve organizational operation, heighten worker productivity and well-being, and increase healthy socioeconomic development.
 In 2017, I started a coworking space call 5Wise Workshop.
-I have worked on both local and national level grants, and currently work with both for-profit and nonprofit organizations as a consultant.
+I currently work with both for-profit and nonprofit organizations as a consultant.
+I have also worked on both local and national level grants.

 Prior to moving to Milwaukee, I lived and worked as a photographer in Berlin, Germany, while completing my Master’s degree in the the field of Media & Communications.
 I have lived abroad extensively, grew up in the rural farming community of Greenwood, WI, and am handy with a chainsaw.